The Data Complexity of Ontology-Mediated Queries with Closed Predicates: Closing Concept Names in the Fixed Query Case and Surjective CSPs

 \section{Closing Concept Names in the Fixed Query Case and Surjective CSPs}

 We now switch from the quantified query case to the fixed query case.
-In this section, we consider OMQC languages that only allow to close concept names while the case of closing role names is deferred to the subsequent section.
-Regarding the former, our main aim is to establish a close connection between UCQ evaluation for such OMQC languages and surjective constraint satisfaction problems (surjective CSPs).
-Let BUtCQ denotes the class of Boolean queries that can be obtained from a union of tCQs by existentially quantifying the answer variable and let BAQ denote the class of \emph{Boolean atomic queries} which take the form $\exists x A(x)$, $A$ a concept name.
-Then our results imply that a \ptime/\conp dichotomy for the OMQC language $(\dllitecore,\NC,\text{BUtCQ})$ or $(\EL,\NC,\text{BAQ})$ would imply a \ptime/\conp dichotomy for surjective CSPs, a problem that is wide open.
-In fact, understanding the complexity of surjective CSPs is a very difficult, ongoing research effort.
-As pointed out in the introduction, there are even concrete surjective CSPs whose complexity is unknown and, via the established connection, these problems can be used to derive concrete OMQCs from $(\dllitecore,\NC,\text{BUtCQ})$ and $(\EL,\NC,\text{BAQ})$ whose computational properties are currently not understood.
+In this section, we consider OMQC languages that only admit closing concept names while the case of closing role names is deferred to the subsequent section.
+Regarding the former, our main aim is to establish a close connection between UCQ evaluation for such OMQC languages and generalized surjective constraint satisfaction problems (CSPs).
+Let BUtCQ denote the class of Boolean queries that can be obtained from a union of tCQs by existentially quantifying the answer variable and let BAQ denote the class of \emph{Boolean atomic queries} which take the form $\exists x A(x)$, $A$ a concept name.
+We consider OMQC languages between $(\dllitecore,\NC,\text{BUtCQ})$ and $(\alchi,\NC,\text{BUtCQ})$ as well as between $(\EL,\NC,\text{BUtCQ})$ and $(\alchi,\NC,\text{BUtCQ})$ and show that for all these, a \ptime/\conp dichotomy is equivalent to a \ptime/{\sc NP} dichotomy for generalized surjective CSPs, a problem that is wide open.
+In fact, understanding the complexity of surjective CSPs, generalized or not, is a very difficult, ongoing research effort.
+As pointed out in the introduction, there are even concrete surjective CSPs with very few elements whose complexity is unknown and, via the connection established in this section, these problems can be used to derive concrete OMQCs from the mentioned languages whose computational properties are currently not understood.